HackLinux/e8/readme.md

 ### Why E8?
 Why not x86 or ARM or simply MIPS?
 Why not JVM, LuaVM, LLVM byte code?

-I want an architecture that I can reason about the complexity of a program by simply counting cycles. x86 and ARM are too complicate.
-E8 is actually very similar to MIPS, but slightly different.
+I want an architecture that I can reason about the complexity of a program by simply counting cycles. x86 and ARM are too complicated.
+E8 is actually very similar to MIPS, but slightly different and simpler in my opinion.
 Other language VMs have too many handy but high-level features that are hard to reason about its running time.

 ### Why not NaCl?
 Why not PNaCl?